 Enjoying what you have is incredibly hard, especially if you have the money to spread around.
 For the people that get bored of games like they change their underwear (hopefully), there’s an alternative solution to playing the same game for a hundred hours.
 Let’s make an imaginary scenario here.
 You went to Gen Con, you tried a bunch of games that you became enamored by.
 Who knows you better than you, right?
 As you think about it you come to a conclusion that just buying one won’t last very long.
 This could squash your interest in starting to collect!
 So what do you do?

 Out of the 10 or 15 games you may have played at the convention, narrow it down to maybe three or four.
 Purchase them as you can, and start a rotation with your group.
 Three sessions of this, three sessions of that, and so on.
 This way, you’re satiating your need to be doing something different without breaking the bank buying a new game every week.
 As soon as my 13th Age campaign ends, I’ll be following this format.
 I love playing different role playing games, way more than I do standard board or adventure games.
 The problem is that RPGs take a long time to get accustomed to.
-I already have enough RPGs to keep my occupied for probably a year, at the length I enjoy experiencing games.
+I already have enough RPGs to keep me occupied for probably a year, if I was giving a reasonable length of time to enjoy experiencing each game.
 With that thought in mind, there’s another thing to consider.

 Your group’s play style.
 If your group absolutely loves one game and doesn’t want to branch out as much as you do, you can see the conflict here.
 Learning the people you play with is important to every single aspect of gaming, even the collecting.
 Maybe your group didn’t care for that one time you played D&D, but absolutely loved Catan.
 That could very well tell you that your group doesn’t care for RPGs.
 Now, this doesn’t mean you should never suggest them, but always do that before buying one.
 From there, you give it a shot, and move on if the group didn’t care for it.
 Luckily, we live in the age of technology and can get rid of a book or game that we don’t want fairly easily.